AutotwinEU/skg_toyexample/README.md

 ### Store the preprocessed data sets

-The preprocessed datasets (S1-S7.csv) should be stored in the following directory /data/ToyExample/
+The preprocessed datasets (S1-S7.csv) should be stored in the following directory `/data/ToyExampleV2/` or `/data/ToyExampleV3` respectively.

 How to use
 ----------